Job Futures Québec

 Changes in Employers:

-Contrary to a widespread myth, the number of employers people work for during their working life in the labour market decreased in the last decade.
+Contrary to a widespread myth, the number of employers people work for during their working life in the labour market decreased in the 1990s.
 In short, people change employers less frequently than 10 or even 25 years ago.
 According to a Statistics Canada study (Job Tenure, Worker Mobility and the Youth Labour Market during the 1990s, G. Picot, A. Heisz and A. Nakamura, March 2001), the average number of employers during an employee's working life (excluding jobs held by full-time students) rose in Canada from 8.4 in 1976 to a high of 9.5 in 1988, falling to just over 7 in 1999.
 However this average is misleading, since the average number of employers varies widely depending on industry and occupation.
 For example, people change employers much less frequently in agriculture and in the health and education sectors than in trade, accommodation and the food services industry.
 Over half of these changes in employers (4/7) take place before age 30.

 The trend to change employers less frequently may seem surprising at first.
 However, it is fairly easily explained.
 The more schooling a person has, the less often he or she will change employers.
 The average level of schooling increased sharply in the '90s.